deasar-js/nc-news/README.md

 ## How I worked on this project

-This project is a Node.js REST API using a PostgreSQL database with GET, POST, PATCH and DELETE requests using node-postgres to interact with the database.
+This project is a Node.js REST API with GET, POST, PATCH and DELETE requests.
+Using node-postgres to interact with the PostgreSQL database.
 The client can create and manage new articles, users, topics and comments.
 It is an example of a back-end service allowing access to application data programmatically which serves the information to the front-end architecture.

 ## My goal was to build the back-end for a news app project